Spalding University MFA in Writing :: Creative Writing Programs :: NewPages Guide

 Total credits required: 64 credit hours

-Application deadlines: January 15 for spring semester; February 1 for summer semester; July 1 for fall semester (but accepts application at any time)
+Application deadlines: February 1 for spring and summer semesters; July 1 for fall semester (but accepts application at any time)

 Core faculty: Sena Jeter Naslund, K. L. (Kenny) Cook, Robin Lippincott, Silas House, Molly Peacock, Greg Pape, Jeanie Thompson, Roy Hoffman, Dianne Aprile, Susan Campbell Bartoletti, Lesléa Newman, Sheila Callaghan, Eric Schmiedl, Brad Riddell, and see www.spalding.edu/mfa for a complete list.